fabiankaraben/docsarchive-dev/content/typescript/5.2/get-started/typescript-tooling-in-5-minutes.md

 # TypeScript Tooling in 5 minutes

-Let’s get started by building a simple web application with TypeScript.

 ## Installing TypeScript {#installing-typescript}

 There are two main ways to add TypeScript to your project: